qirolab/nuxt-sanctum-authentication/README.md

 When the `login` method is called with the user's credentials, the module will handle the authentication process, including obtaining a CSRF token and setting the necessary cookies.

-#### **Post-Login Behavior**
+#### Post-Login Behavior

-After a successful login, the user will be automatically redirected to the route specified in `sanctumAuth.redirect.redirectToAfterLogin`.
+After a successful login, the user will be automatically redirected to the route specified in `laravelSanctum.redirect.redirectToAfterLogin`.
 From this point on, the module will manage the authentication state, including requesting a CSRF cookie from the API and ensuring that it is included as an `XSRF` header in all subsequent requests.

-### **Laravel Configuration**
+### Laravel Configuration

 To ensure that your Laravel backend properly supports SPA cookie authentication with Nuxt, you need to configure Laravel as follows: